 Surface water monitoring includes ecological and chemical parameters.
 For ecological status, quality elements, representing plants, insects and fish, along with supporting water quality, hydrology and morphological conditions are sampled and analysed in rivers and lakes to allow water bodies to be classified into one of five classes of ecological status; high, good, moderate, poor and bad.
 New standards were set in the Surface Waters Environmental Quality Objectives Regulations (SI 272 of 2009).
 A range of elements are measured in each water body, and a classification is produced based on a 'one out, all out' principle.
 This uses the poorest individual element result to set the overall classification.
 Once the status of monitored water bodies is determined all water body types (e.g. river or lake) in the River Basin District (RBD) are clustered according to typology (physical characteristics) and risk assessment (from Article 5 characterisation) This provides a type and pressure profile of water bodies which allows status to be extrapolated from monitored (donor) water bodies to unmonitored (recipient) water bodies.
-The components of overall status are illustrated in Figure 4.4 below.
+The components of overall status are illustrated in Figure 4.8 below.

 In the case of some water bodies, they are designated as 'artificial' or 'heavily modified'.
 This is because they may have been created or modified for a particular use such as water supply, flood protection, navigation or urban infrastructure.
 By definition, artificial and heavily modified water bodies are not able to achieve natural conditions.
 Instead the classification and objectives for these water bodies, and the biology they represent, are measured against 'ecological potential' rather than status.

-There are no artificial or heavily modified water bodies in the Owenmore catchment.
+In the case of the Cloon catchment, there are no heavily modified or artificial water bodies.

-Figure 4.4 The components of overall status for surface water bodies
+Figure 4.8 The components of overall status for surface water bodies

-Under the assessment of ecological status macroinvertebrates include a special consideration of the conservation status of the freshwater pearl mussel in SACs protected for the species.
+Under the assessment of ecological status, macroinvertebrates include a special consideration of the conservation status of the freshwater pearl mussel in SACs protected for the species.
 In such areas where the freshwater pearl mussel is at unfavourable conservation status, the EPA must assign a status of 'less than good ecological status', where on the basis of specialist surveys undertaken to assess conservation status, the freshwater pearl mussel is found to be in unfavourable conservation status owing to water quality or hydrology in that water body (Freshwater Pearl Mussel Regulations, 2009).

-Figure 4.5 shows the interim WFD status classification for the Owenmore catchment as of December 2009 (note results are based on data from 2006-2008).
-The Owenmore catchment river water bodies were classified as follows: 4 high status and 2 moderate status water bodies.
-One high status water body was determined from macroinvertebrate status and 3 high status water bodies were extrapolated from monitored donor water bodies.
-The Freshwater Pearl mussel is at unfavourable conservation status in the Owenmore catchment and resulted in 2 water bodies being downgraded to moderate status.
-These water bodies would otherwise would have been at high (1) and good status (1).
+Figure 4.9 shows the interim WFD status classification for the Cloon catchment as of December 2009.
+The Cloon catchment river water bodies were classified as follows: 2 high status water bodies and 3 moderate status water bodies.
+All high status water bodies were extrapolated from monitored donor water bodies.
+Fish determined the status in 1 moderate status water body and the freshwater pearl mussel unfavourable conservation status resulted in moderate status for the 2 remaining water bodies which would otherwise have been classified at good status.